Selling a Vehicle

 - *Safety inspection certificate, less than 60 days old;

 - *An emissions inspection not more than 60 days old, if you reside in St. Louis City or the following counties: Franklin, Jefferson, St. Charles, or St. Louis; and

 - Lien Release (Form 4809), notarized, if applicable.

 *If the buyer is an out of state resident, please contact that state for the inspection requirements.

 Before the purchaser takes possession of the vehicle, remove your license plates (whether they are valid or expired).

 Remember: All sellers and purchasers must print their names and sign the back of the title in the assignment area.
 These signatures do not need to be notarized.
 The seller must write in the odometer reading and date of sale.
 You may not use correction fluid (white-out) or erase marks from the title.

 You must report the sale of your vehicle to the Department of Revenue.

-Effective January 1, 2006, the seller of a motor vehicle, trailer, or all-terrain vehicle must report the sale within 30 days to the Department of Revenue (department).
+Effective January 1, 2006, the seller of a motor vehicle, trailer, or all-terrain vehicle must report the sale within 30 days to the Department.
 Sellers, other than Missouri licensed dealers, must submit a completed Notice of Sale (Form 5049) or Bill of Sale (Form 1957) form to report the sale.
 Click here for more information about reporting the sale of your vehicle.

 You must provide the following to the new vehicle owner: